Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Related Work

-Pruning refer to removing specific structures from a network to induce sparsity.
-Unstructured pruning \cite{ han2015learning,kappel2015network, ding2019global} removes weight parameters to achieve high level of connection sparsity.
-However, common hardware does not fully optimize sparse matrix operations, limiting potential acceleration from unstructured pruning.
-Structured pruning \cite{he2017channel, he2019filter, lin2020hrank} achieves structured sparsity by removing entire kernels or channels.
+Pruning refers to removing specific structures from a network to induce sparsity.
+Unstructured pruning~\citep{han2015learning} removes weight parameters to achieve a high level of connection sparsity.
+However, standard hardware does not fully optimize sparse matrix operations, limiting potential acceleration from unstructured pruning.
+Structured pruning~\citep{he2017channel} achieves structured sparsity by removing entire kernels or channels.
 This approach is hardware-friendly but might not reach the highest sparsity.